apuranik1/quicklaunch/README.md

 + App suggestions that are continuously refined as you type
 + Fully keyboard-oriented UI
 + Extremely minimal interface - exactly zero (0) buttons, very little eye-candy
++ Ability to execute any command by prefixing it with "!"

 Future Features
 ---------------